Tangihanga & unveilings

 Tangihanga, unveiling, kawe mate

-Otamatea marae is open for bookings and hui and is currently at Alert Level 1.
+Otamatea marae is open for bookings and hui.
+Please observe all guidelines under the COVID 19 Protection Framework issued by the government while you are on marae property.
 To help protect our kaumatua and kuia, we ask you to stay away from the marae if you or your whānau members are unwell.
-Please observe all COVID 19 guidelines issued by the government while you are on marae property.

 - Visit our customs & protocols page to learn about the kawa at Otamatea.